mitchellwrosen/mit/README.md

 occasional `git pull` whenever collaborating, this is indeed the most noticeable difference.

 (Incidentally, implementing this correctly is what eventually led me to write this script.
-I think we can all imagine how to write a `git` alias or two that can perform some sort of `git add && git commit && git push`, but what if the new commit conflicts with upstream?
-Or what if the local branch had *already* diverged from upstream, because we had previously made a couple commits while offline?
-Oh yeah, and what if we're offline?
+I think we can all imagine how to write a `git` alias or two that can perform some sort of `git add && git commit && git push`, but what if upstream is ahead?
+And if it is, what if the new commit conflicts?
+Or what if the local branch had *already* forked, because we had previously made a couple commits while offline?
+Oh what if we're offline right now?
 We'll need some more `git` aliases).

 But the default commit behavior of the tools already suggest very different philosophies: while `git` encourages developers to work in isolation, and hide their mistakes and missteps from each other until the history can be rewritten